 Admission is $26 per person for adults and $22 for children (3-12 years old).
 Children under 2 are admitted free.

-The event is held indoors, so it will take place rain or shine.
-The organizers of the event promise it’s well lit and not at all scary, so it’s suitable for children of all ages.
+The event is indoors, and takes place rain or shine.
+The organizers of the event promise it’s well lit and not scary, so it’s suitable for all ages.

-For more information or to purchase tickets, visit their website.
+For more info or to purchase tickets, visit their website.